Extreme Light Infrastructure: ELI-NP

-ELI NP (Nuclear Physics) is located in Măgurele, Romania.
+ELI-NP (Nuclear Physics) is located in Măgurele, Romania.
 It will host two machines, a very high intensity laser, where beams from two 10 PW lasers are coherently added to get intensities of the order of 10^{23} – ×10^24 W/cm2, and a very intense, brilliant gamma beam obtained by incoherent Compton back scattering of a laser light off a brilliant electron beam from a conventional linear accelerator.
 Applications include frontier fundamental physics, new nuclear physics, astrophysics, nuclear materials and radioactive waste management.
 ELI NP is the largest investment ever made in scientific research in Romania, co-financed by the European Commission and the Romanian Government from Structural Funds via the European Regional Development Fund (ERDF).

 In a decision made during ELI ERIC's 8th General Assembly (GA) Meeting on 13 June 2023, Romania was accepted as a Founding Observer to ELI ERIC.
 The facility will be integrated into the ELI ERIC organization over the next three years.

+ELI-NP systems

+The key components of ELI-NP are the High Power Laser System (HPLS) and the Laser Beam Transport System (LBTS).
+Developed and installed by the Thales Group, the laser system has been operational since 2020.
+The two beam system provides two optically synchronous outputs for each of its three power levels: 10 PW, 1 PW, and 100 TW.
+The pulses are then delivered to five different experimental areas.